Saleh-Marji/sm_input_field/README.md

 ## Features

-Gives you the ability to create an input field
+Gives you the ability to create an input field in a simple and easy manner

-## Getting started

-only create a flutter project and import the package
+It also allows you to create forms fast and easy (check the example project)

 ## Usage